 What to do after a coronavirus test?

-If your condition deteriorates and you feel that you cannot cope at homeContact Helsinki’s Coronavirus Helpline (open every day 8–18), tel.
+Check your symptoms online at omaolo.fi or call Helsinki’s Coronavirus Helpline (open every day 8–18), tel.
 09 310 10024, or the Medical Helpline, tel.
 116 117, at other times.
 In a life-threatening situation, please call the national emergency number 112.

 Coronavirus information in different languages